openware/peatio/docs/currencies/plugin.md

   * personal_newAccount
   * personal_sendTransaction

-### Start your gem implementation.
+### Ruby gem implementation.

 During this step you will create your own ruby gem for implementing your coin Blockchain and Wallet classes.

 We will use [peatio-litecoin ](https://github.com/rubukybe/peatio-litecoin) as example.

 1. Create a new gem.
 And update .gemspec.
-   Note that there is no requirements for gem naming and module hierarchy.

 ```bash
 bundle gem peatio-litecoin
 ```
+**Note:** *there is no requirements for gem naming and module hierarchy.*

 2. Add your gem dependencies to .gemspec.

-If you will need more you could add them later.
-   I use the next list of gems you could specify preferred by you (single one required is peatio).
+I use the next list of gems you could specify preferred by you.
 ```ruby
   spec.add_dependency "activesupport", "~> 5.2.3"
   spec.add_dependency "better-faraday", "~> 1.0.5"